hyperledger-archives/sawtooth-core/source/tutorial.rst

 We will setup a couple participants, Alice and Bob, who will exchange goods (in this case, cookies) for currency (US Dollars).

-We will be using multiple terminal windows within the VM.
-If you are familiar with the "screen" program, please start that in the VM.
-Otherwise, we will instruct you below to open a second SSH session into the VM.

 Configure txnvalidator.js and Start txnvalidator
 ------------------------------------------------